-Seminar and Workshop Descriptions and Abstracts for 2018
+Seminar and Workshop Descriptions for 2019

 Abstracts, like papers and other conference projects, should be treated with respect.
 The posting of abstracts represents a claim of intellectual property.
 Acknowledgment of another’s work is incumbent upon its user, whether or not the work has subsequently been published in print or on other online forums.
 An author’s permission must be secured before his or her abstract may be quoted from or borrowed from.

 01. 5PP: Players, Playwrights, Playhouses, Plays, and Parishes

 Early Modern playhouses were built in parishes; playhouse owners, players, and playwrights often served as parish officers.
 Printers resided in parishes, usually in or near their shops.
 Records of Early English Drama (REED) has shown that parishes produced, consumed, and opposed plays and players.
 This seminar invites papers on parishes as sites of theatrical activity.
 Especially welcome will be papers citing parish documents: registers, churchwarden’s accounts, vestry books, etc.

 02. Approaches to Aphra Behn’s The Rover: Text, Teaching, and Performance

 Elaine Hobby (Loughborough University) and Claire Bowditch (Loughborough University)

 This seminar aims to examine Aphra Behn’s best-known play, The Rover, from a range of perspectives, so as to develop new interpretations through the cross-fertilization of methods and contexts.
 We welcome diverse approaches, from book historians, theatre historians, theater directors, those teaching Behn on undergraduate survey courses, literary historians, and those wishing to relate The Rover to other works by Behn.
 How might we best approach The Rover in 2019?